|

 Dolma.
 We have yet to find out in what period of history

 the Achie came to Gongphur Monastery.
-It is made of silver and
+It is made of silver and plated

-of them were owned by people who had already passed away.
+owned by people who had already passed away.

-Achie is one of the Dharma Protectors
+Achie is one of the Dharma

-Dolma.
+as Dolma.
 Tara was an Indian woman, who is believed to have gained

 the state of liberation thorough her spiritual practices and has